XueyanZhang/Comparison-ddmin-probdd/README.md

  ["a = '2'\n", 'b = 2\n', 'c = a + b\n']
 ```
 ##### initial_prob = 0.01
-Note that the initial probability does affect the result to some extents,
+Note that the initial probability does affect the result to some extents (by affecting the element selection order),
-though its effect may be negligible when input program is large.
+though its effect appears to be negligible when input program is large as its paper.
 ```angular2html
 Test(['import string\n', 'import random\n', "a = '2'\n", 'b = 2\n', 'a = random.choice(string.ascii_letters)\n', 'c = a + b\n']):       FAIL
 Test([]):       PASS